 \subsection{Proposed DDPET-3D}

 The proposed framework is depicted in Fig.~\ref{fig_network}.
 The proposed network can observe 3D information from adjacent slices during the training process.
 This is achieved by using the $n$ neighboring slices as input to predict the central slice.
 Ablation studies showed that the performance converges at $n=31$, which was used in this work.
 One may use 3D convolutional layers to replace the 2D convolutional layers in the diffusion model for an enlarged receptive field and to allow the network to observe 3D structural information.
-However, we found that it significantly increases memory burden and makes the network difficult to optimize.
+However, we found that it significantly increases the memory burden and makes the network difficult to optimize.
 To alleviate the memory burden and allow faster convergence, we embed neighboring slices in the channel dimension.
-Specifically, when using only one 2D slice as conditional information ($n=1$), the input dimension is $N_b\times W\times W\times2$, where the last dimension is the channel dimension, $N_b$ is input batch size, and $W$ is the width of the images.
-One channel is conditional 2D slice, and the other one is $\xbm_{t-1}$.
+Specifically, when using only one 2D slice as conditional information ($n=1$), the input dimension is $N_b\times W\times W\times2$, where the last dimension is the channel dimension, $N_b$ is the input batch size, and $W$ is the width of the images.
+One channel is a conditional 2D slice, and the other one is $\xbm_{t-1}$.
 When $n=31$, the input dimension becomes $N_b\times W\times W\times32$.

-Such technique allows the network to observe neighboring slices for 3D image reconstruction with only incremental increase in memory burden.
-Also, ablation studies showed that such technique also noticeably improves the inconsistency problem for 3D imaging.
+This technique allows the network to observe neighboring slices for 3D image reconstruction with only an incremental increase in memory burden.
+In addition, ablation studies showed that this technique also noticeably improves the inconsistency problem for 3D imaging.
 This is consistent with our expectation.
 With $n=1$, when the network tries to predict the next slice, we observe inconsistent reconstructions because both the conditional information and the starting Gaussian noise $p(\xbm_T)$ change.
 When $n=31$, the starting Gaussian noise $p(\xbm_T)$ still changes, but all the 31-channel conditional information only shifts a little.
-The network should produce more consistent output with only subtle changes in the input.
+The network should produce a more consistent output with only subtle changes in the input.